machineghost/docs/docs/dual-booting.md

 ## Windows Caveats

 Windows 8 and later uses a "Fast Startup" setting which prevents Windows from fully shutting down and allowing other OSes to use the disk.
-Before you can properly dual boot with Windows, you must [disable this setting in Windows](https://superuser.com/a/1152002/457793).
+Before you can properly dual boot with Windows, you must disable this setting in Windows.

+In your Windows install, open Control Panel and head to "Power Options" Select "Choose what the power buttons do", select "Change settings that are currently unavailable", then disable the "fast startup" setting.
+Note that Windows updates may occasionally turn this setting back on without asking, so if you are unable to boot into Pop!\_OS, check this setting first.